 Forgotten Trek started out as a collection of Star Trek concept art on my (Nick Ottens’) personal website, which also featured real-world history and steampunk.
-(The steampunk part has evolved into an online magazine called Never Was.)
+(The steampunk section evolved into an online magazine called Never Was.)

 I added the first concept arts in the summer of 2004, when my site was about two years old.
 At the end of the year, I named the section “Forgotten Trek” and that is how the name was born.